Table of Contents

 Best Speakers by Type

-In case you want to make your own home theater speaker system by combining different speakers (don’t want to buy the whole 5.1 package), you should look at our list of best home theater speakers by type.
+In case you want to make your own home theater speaker system by combining different speakers (don’t want to buy the whole 5.1 package), you should look at our list of best home theater speakers in 2020 by type.
 We have tried to pick the best subwoofers (8-inch, 10-inch, 12-inch, and 15-inch), best center speakers, best front speakers (bookshelf and floor standing speakers), best surround (rear) speakers, and best height speakers (in-ceiling and elevation speakers) and tell you something about their features and flaws.
 You can definitely find some interesting choices here.

 Best 8-inch subwoofer